 The Chimney Tops Trail is one of the most popular trails in Great Smoky Mountains National Park because of its length and spectacular views.
-The trail gains 1,400 feet in 2 miles which makes for a steep climb, so be sure to wear sturdy shoes and bring plenty of water.
+The trail gains 1,400 feet in nearly 2 miles which makes for a steep climb, so be sure to wear sturdy shoes and bring plenty of water.
 Please note, the final 0.25 mile section of the Chimney Tops Trail is closed to all public use.
 This includes the rocky ridge commonly known as the "manway" or the "backside of the Chimneys" and the summit is not accessible.

-Trail Conditions: Elevation change of 1,400 feet, this is a steep, newly-renovated trail with a rocky outcrop at the summit of the mountain.
+Trail Conditions: Elevation change of 1,400 feet, this is a steep, strenuous trail

 NOTE: Pets are not allowed on this trail.
 The only two trails in the park that allow pets are the Gatlinburg Trail near the Sugarlands Visitor Center and the Oconaluftee River Trail near the Oconaluftee Visitor Center.
 Learn more about pet restrictions in the park.